fj-vega/fcc-drum-machine/README.md

 ## This is a project for a freecodecamp challenge from the Front End section

-The project was create using React.
+The project was created using React.

 ### Instructions